 PAUSE RESUME

 FULL PRESENTATION NO

 CHAPTER 1 ENGLISH SUBTITLE

 CHAPTER 2 SPANISH SUBTITLE

 CHAPTER 3 RESTART

 SYSTEM ON SYSTEM OFF

-- VOI LUME +
+- V0 DLUME +

-NOTE: It seems like a lengthy process at times; however, our technicians say the biggest problems can occur when we do not wait long enough between commands.
+NOTE: It seems like a lengthy process at times however, our technicians say the biggest problems can occur when we don't wait long enough between commands.
 Please take your time, allow the system to start up properly, and allow the system to respond before pressing the next command button.